AOMediaCodec/av1-spec/annex.a.levels.md

   * BufferSize[ op ] shall be less or equal the MaxBufferSize * BitrateProfileFactor defined in the level constraints for the level associated with operating point op.

+### Decoder Conformance

+A level X.Y compliant decoder must be able to decode all bitstreams that conform to that level.

+**Note:** If the level of a bitstream is equal to 31 (indicating the maximum parameters level), the decoder should examine the properties of the bitstream and decide whether to decode it or not.
+There is no assurance that all pictures will be decoded.
+A decoder would typically decode pictures up to a certain maximum uncompressed picture size (or maximum compressed picture size or maximum width or maximum tile size) that the decoder maker considers sufficiently extreme for their use case, and not decode anything bigger than that.
+{:.alert .alert-info }